Articles in this section

 mceclip2.png

-After ticking the acceptance checkboxes (Privacy, Terms and Conditions), the User can click “Next” to reach the first step of the registration procedure:
+After ticking the acceptance checkboxes (Privacy, Terms and Conditions), the User can click on “Next” to reach the first step of the registration procedure:

 mceclip3.png